SuperbWebDeveloper11/sale-a-house/README.md

-# Djnago project to make users able to share announces for their houses to for renting or selling
+# Djnago project to make users able to share announces for their houses for renting or selling